Maysa-B/starwars-planets-seach/README.md

 > In this project I focused more on the execution than the styling.
 So, I decided to try **[Tailwind CSS](https://tailwindcss.com/)** to learn a new tool.
 I was able to make a basic stylization with it and progress my abilities.

+## Deploy

+If you are interested in seeing the final result you can access it by this [link](https://starwars-planets-search-7ut1-maysa-b.vercel.app/).

 ----------

 If you see something that can be improved, don't hesitate to get in touch with me!
 All feedback is very welcome.:sparkles: